olawar/my_portfolio/README.md

 ##The Code

 On the GitHub repository you will find **the source code**.
+To deploy the project you need jQuery, Bootstrap and Material Design Icons libraries.
 I use Gulp for the final build - see **Gulpfile** for more information on the plugins used.

 ##See the Result!